rebazp/P2RPSLSGame/README.md

 # Rock, Paper, Scissor, Lizard, Spock.
 A classic game with a twist!

-This game is made for those who doesn't have someone to play rock, paper, scissor, liard, spock with.
+This game is made for those who doesn't have someone to play rock, paper, scissor, lizard, spock with.
 Here you can play the game as much as you want.
 It's easy to use and is enjoyable for all ages.

 You play against the computer, who picks a random option everytime.